Using your Redgate ID to activate your tools

 If your trial period has expired and you are looking to purchase or you require more time to evaluate then please contact sales@red-gate.com

 This error message is also displayed if you have upgraded to a new major version or downloaded an upgrade from the Redgate website which reverts to trial mode.
-If you have a license and you run into this error you will need to activate your serial key within the tool.
-You can do this one of two ways depending on the product:
+If you have a license and you run into this error you will need to reactivate your license by logging in with your Redgate ID.

 Upgrading